Guidelines for the Use of GRE® Scores*

 Consider Verbal Reasoning, Quantitative Reasoning and Analytical Writing Scores as Three Separate and Independent Measures

 Since the level of skills in verbal reasoning, quantitative reasoning and analytical writing abilities required for success in graduate school varies by field or department, Verbal Reasoning, Quantitative Reasoning and Analytical Writing scores should not be combined into a single score.
-(To understand factors related to combining scores, view The Impact of Using a Cut Score.
+(To understand factors related to combining scores, view A Balanced Approach to GRE Score Use.

 Conduct Reviews of Subject Test Content